SimonLaub/NLP_JobTrend/README.md

 IntroSpaCy.ipynb

-Short intro to the SpaCy library.
+(Short intro to the SpaCy library).

 WordCloud.ipynb

-How you can make your own WordClouds.
+(How you can make your own WordClouds).

 Newsgroup Categories.ipynb